rjo6615/DnD/README.md

 - **Rogue:** Additional feat at level 10

 Ability scores do not automatically increase at any level.
 To improve statistics, choose feats that grant ability bonuses.
+Most feats may only be selected once per character; however, the **Stat Increase** feat can be taken multiple times.

 ## Feats Endpoint